 In the gemstone world there are a special group of gems known as phenomenal gemstones.
-These are gems which exhibit special optical phenomena, including asterism (the star effect), chatoyancy (the cat's eye effect), adularescence (shimmering light) and iridescence (the rainbow effect).
+These are gems that exhibit special optical phenomena, including asterism (the star effect), chatoyancy (the cat's eye effect), adularescence (shimmering light) and iridescence (the rainbow effect).

 Since these phenomenal gems are fairly rare, they naturally attract the attention of collectors.
-In some cases all or most of the gems belonging to a particular variety display the phenomenon, in the way that most moonstone exhibit adularesence.
+In some cases all or most of the gems belonging to a particular variety display the phenomenon, in the way that most moonstone exhibits adularesence.
 But in other cases the optical effect is found only occasionally in a particular type of gem, and it is the rare cases that are of special interest to collectors.